GoogleCloudPlatform/cloud-deploy-tutorials/walkthroughs/cloud_deploy_profiles_gke/cloud_deploy_profiles_gke.md

   updateTime: '2021-08-16T14:04:41.360370226Z'
 ```

-Go ahead and promote your application to your prod Target with this command:
+Promote your application to your prod target with this command:

 ```bash
 gcloud beta deploy releases promote --delivery-pipeline web-app-profiles --release web-app-profiles-001